Invest in Your Business Environment

 Gardening products have a year-over-year online retail growth rate of 60%.
 Like the plants and flowers it sells, the industry is growing fast.

 Sean James, a landscape designer and acclaimed environmentalist, says, “My big takeaway from the last couple of years is that ‘eco’ is no longer a grassroots thing.
 We literally couldn’t be busier.
 Folks from all income levels want a beautiful landscape that also does good for the planet.
 Doing the right thing need never be a sacrifice of beauty.
 It needn’t be more work.
 Simply design with good guidelines, and it will be lovely and flowing with wildlife, and food and even capable of absorbing most of the rain that falls on a property.”
 Sean invests in Earth Day and sees the financial returns in his business daily.

 Canada’s Climate Action Incentive

 “Carbon tax will save you money.”
 The Hill

 We have good news and bad news about Canada’s Climate Action Incentive.
 The bad news is you won’t see it as a refundable tax credit on your T1 anymore.
 The good news is you’ll start to see the money in July of 2022 as a quarterly benefit instead of a tax credit.

 The Climate Action Incentive is a benefit you get to offset your extra costs from the carbon tax.
-Carbon tax is a tax levied on pollution in Canada.
+The carbon tax is a tax levied on pollution in Canada.
 The idea is that pollution costs money while reducing pollution saves money.
-Carbon tax is designed to put the cost on those that pollute, and then gives the money back to Canadians.
+The carbon tax is designed to put the cost on those that pollute and then give the money back to Canadians.
 When businesses reduce their pollution, they pay less carbon tax.
 It incentivizes reducing pollution with cost savings, and that’s why it works.